SmartlyDressedGames/Unturned-Docs/docs/source/assets/ItemAsset/ConsumeableAsset.rst

 Rewards
 -------

 Consumables can use quest rewards.
 A common usage is to create consumables with multiple (but still limited) uses, by placing a new item in the player's inventory after consuming the original.
 Alternatively, consuming a consumable may be required to complete a quest.
-Refer to `Rewards.rst <Rewards.rst>`_ for additional documentation.
+Refer to :ref:`Rewards <doc_npcasset_rewards>` documentation for additional documentation.

 These rewards are prefixed with ``Quest_``.
 For example, ``Quest_Rewards 1``.